 What can you do?
-Although we know we need to address looming conservation problems threatening coral reefs including pollution, overfishing and sedimentation there are simple things that eco tourists can do as well.
+Although we know we need to address looming conservation problems threatening coral reefs, including pollution, overfishing and sedimentation, there are simple things that you can do as well.

 There are many sunscreen options on the market now to choose from that are natural, organic, chemical-free and biodegradable.
 If you don't see one in your local market, a simple online search will reveal many top brands.
 Even if chemical sunscreens aren't banned at your favorite dive location, choosing a more organic option is one simple thing you can do to reduce your impact on coral.

-- BYOB.
-Avoid unnecessary waste and bring a water bottle or purifier since many rural communities don't offer recycling options.
-Also, save your recyclables and recycle them when you get home since recycling while on the road isn't usually an option.
+5. Save your recyclables.
+Recycle them when you get home since recycling while on the road isn't usually an option.